While the most untouched landscapes are still inaccessible for most of us, we found the best six places in six countries for photography lovers.

 With flight tickets getting every year cheaper and cheaper, some of the most beautiful destinations in the world are becoming accessible for all of us.
-Do you know where to go next?
-Let us give you a tip!
+We decided to find out which are the best places for photography lovers in 2020 – Not only because of its natural beauty, but also accessibility and price.

 Salar de Uyuni, Bolivia